Death and state funeral of Ronald Reagan

 After lying in state for 34 hours in the Capitol rotunda, a state funeral service was conducted at the Washington National Cathedral on June 11, the day when President George W. Bush declared a national day of mourning.
 Later that day, after the service, Reagan's casket was transported back to California for interment at the Reagan Presidential Library.
 The state funeral was executed by the Military District of Washington (MDW).
 Reagan was the first former U.S. president to die in the 21st century.

 Death

 On the morning of June 5, 2004, there were reports that Reagan's health had significantly deteriorated, following nine years of Alzheimer's disease.
 According to Reagan's daughter, Patti Davis, "At the last moment, when his breathing told us this was it, he opened his eyes and looked straight at my mother.
 Eyes that hadn't opened for days did, and they weren't chalky or vague.
 They were clear and blue and full of love.
-If a death can be lovely, his was."
-His wife, former First Lady Nancy Reagan told him that the moment was "the greatest gift you could have given me."
-He died of pneumonia at his home at 1:09 PM PDT, at the age of 93.
+If a death can be lovely, his was".
+His wife, former first lady Nancy Reagan told him that the moment was "the greatest gift you could have given me."
+He died of pneumonia at his home, 668 St. Cloud Road, in the Bel-Air district of Los Angeles, at 1:09 PM PDT, at the age of 93.